YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario04/README.md

 trident-protect-kube-state-metrics   8m25s
 ```

-Prometheus will take into account those metrics based on a label (which varies depending on the deployment method).
+Prometheus will take into account those metrics based on a label (which varies depending on the Prometheus deployment method).
 In our case, that label is _release: prometheus_.

 To make sure that it is the correct label, you need to look into the Prometheus configuration as follows: